Does Gold Vermeil Wear Off

 How Long Does Gold Vermeil Last?

-As gold vermeil begins to wear, you may notice several signs:
+As gold vermeil begins to wear, you may notice several signs such as fading, tarnishing and exposure of base metal.

-1. Fading: The gold layer may gradually lose its shine and rich color, appearing duller over time.
+The gold layer may gradually lose its shine and rich color, appearing duller over time or leading to dark spots.
+Sterling silver can also appear from where gold vermeil is eroded.

 Care for Gold Vermeil Jewelry